 Soup is just one of those things that tastes so good during the cooler months of the year.
 Each and every spoonful is almost like the best hug you’ve ever had, yet soup keeps on soothing as you eat.
-I think about some of the best bowls of soup I’ve ever had and what comes to mind are the times that I was super cold, and almost starving, and that warm bowl of heaven making me come to life again.

 Soup is one of my dinnertime favorites for many reasons; I like the way it fills me up without making me feel sluggish, and I don’t feel guilty when I saunter back to the stove for a second bowl.
-There’s also a bonus with soup leftovers because they reheat in a snap, and lunchtime becomes another favorite of mine, especially when there’s soup involved.
+There’s also a bonus — soup leftovers — because they reheat in a snap, and lunchtime becomes another favorite of mine, especially when there’s soup involved.

 No Comments